Excelsior District

 Listing strategy in the Excelsior

 A correct Excelsior list price isn't a single number, it's a pricing strategy.
-There are roughly four moves available: list under market to compress competition, the 318 Madrid play, which works for well-prepared rowhouses and mid-century single-family homes in good condition where the depth of the buyer pool reliably produces multi-offer outcomes inside a 6 to 14 day window when the prep, staging, and list price are aligned; list at market and let the bidding work, which fits well-prepared mid-segment houses on quieter mid-blocks where honest pricing draws the right buyer pool without needing to manufacture pressure; list at the high end of expected with willingness to negotiate, which works for standard rowhouses in good condition where the value-tier baseline is the realistic ceiling and a list price that signals room to talk can produce a clean single-offer outcome; and list at a premium with patience, which can work for unique McLaren Park edge homes, larger expanded family houses, or properties with substantial recent renovation where the comp set is thinner.
+There are roughly four moves available: list under market to compress competition, the 318 Madrid approach, which works for well-prepared Marina-style and mid-century homes in good condition where the depth of the buyer pool reliably produces multi-offer outcomes inside a 6 to 14 day window when the prep, staging, and list price are aligned; list at market and let the bidding work, which fits well-prepared mid-segment houses on quieter mid-blocks where honest pricing draws the right buyer pool without needing to manufacture pressure; list at the high end of expected with willingness to negotiate, which works for standard homes in good condition where the mid-priced baseline is the realistic ceiling and a list price that signals room to talk can produce a clean single-offer outcome; and list at a premium with patience, which can work for unique McLaren Park edge homes, larger expanded family houses, or properties with substantial recent renovation where the comp set is thinner.
 The right move depends on what's strongest about your home and which sub-area you're in.

 Your Excelsior District listing agent